-Parents or carers will meet with the Pastoral Lead who will discuss the circumstances of the request.
+Parents or carers will meet with the Pastoral Manager / Lead or a member of senior leadership who will discuss the circumstances of the request.
 They will begin to establish the facts regarding both the necessity and appropriateness for Trust to accommodate the request.

 (It is very helpful to the Trust, where clinically appropriate, if medicines are prescribed in doses, which enable it to be taken outside of the Trusts normal hours.
-The Pastoral lead will encourage parent/carers to doing this and ask for any subsequent discussions with the prescriber about this to try and accommodate this.
+The Pastoral Manager / Lead will encourage parent/carers to do this and ask for any subsequent discussions with the prescriber about this to try and accommodate this.
 For example, antibiotics may be prescribed three times daily as opposed to four times.
-Slow-release forms of Methylphenidate (Ritalin) are available which would likewise negate the necessity for medication to be taken during normal Trust hours)
+Slow-release forms of Methylphenidate (Ritalin) are available which would likewise negate the necessity for medication to be taken during normal academy hours)

-If convinced that it is appropriate for Trust to provide this service for a parent/carer the Pastoral lead will consult the Head of School for their approval.
+If convinced that it is appropriate for the Trust to provide this service for a parent/carer the Pastoral Manager / Lead will consult the Head of School for their approval.